At King’s Daughters Medical Center in Ashland, we offer individualized

 for emotional and behavioral disorders.
 The unit is licensed for 27 beds,

-including four primary detoxification beds, provides 24-hour nursing care
+including four primary withdrawal management beds, provides 24-hour nursing

 working together to care for you.